MeirKriheli/dotvim/README.rst

 * ack.vim_ - Plugin for the Perl module / CLI script 'ack'
 * auto-pairs_ - Insert or delete brackets, parens, quotes in pair
 * po.vim_ - Easier editing of GNU gettext PO files
-* vim-json_ - A better JSON for Vim
 * TaskList_ - Eclipse like task list
 * MatchIt_ - Extended % matching for HTML, LaTeX, and many other languages
 * MatchTag_ - Highlight matching HTML tags